Baby safety in Newborn Photography

 Tip for parents – wear light layers when coming for your photoshoot – it’s cosy in my studio!

-- And they certainly won’t be placed in baskets, boxes or on any surface whatsoever without being held or supported.
+- And they certainly won’t be placed in baskets, boxes or on any surface whatsoever without being held, spotted or supported.
 Bless them, they’ve no chance of supporting their own body weight as newborns, and they should never be expected to!

 Things to consider when hiring a newborn photographer